remarcmij/jq-promise/README.md

 This repo contains a number of versions of the JavaScript file `index.js`.
 The original `index.js` was live-coded during a lecture at HackYourFuture.
 It took some tweaking to get it working, and this version shows the end result of the lecture.

 A subsequent revisit of the code after the lecture suggested that it could be improved from its initial live-coded form.
-This was done through a series of refactorings (`index1.js` ... `index5.js`), where each intermediate refactoring brought insights for a further refactoring until reaching on the final form.
+This was done through a series of refactorings (`index1.js` ... `index5.js`), where each intermediate refactoring brought insights for a further refactoring until reaching the final form in `index5.js`.

 To run the code with a particular version of `index.js`, please change `index.html` to load the appropiate version in the `script` tag.